Architecture Game Plan

 The Business Analyzer

-Sometimes you or a stakeholder just want a simple report, like a table with text and figures.
+Sometimes you or a stakeholder want a simple report, like a table with text and figures.
 For that, you and the stakeholder can make use of the Business Analyzer.

 The Design Sketches

-When talking with stakeholders trying to figure out what concepts are needed to fit in the organization or what would address the problem, it is a best practice to sketch them by hand.
+When talking with stakeholders to figure out what concepts are needed to fit the organization or what would address the problem, it is a best practice to sketch them by hand.
 A concept design sketch is a sketch picture that roughly shows the collaboration of elements (or components) producing a certain desired result.

 The Principle Details Diagram